 What is needed to apply?

-on the college’s website.
-While most new students start in the fall, there is no barrier to a student beginning at MCC in the spring semester.
+will be limited.
+Future students can apply online and learn more about becoming an MCC student through the college’s website.
+While many students start in the fall, there is no barrier to beginning at MCC in the spring semester.

 How is my child's placement at MCC determined?